-Stamp Duty Reserve Tax
+Stamp Duty Reserve Tax (SDRT)

-On 30 March 2014, Schedule 19 SDRT ceased to be chargeable on dealings in units in authorised unit trust.
+On 30 March 2014, Schedule 19 Stamp Duty Reserve Tax (SDRT) ceased to be chargeable on dealings in units in authorised unit trusts.
 As such, the provisions relating to SDRT no longer apply.
-However, investors should note that should SDRT or a similar tax relating to dealings on units in Unit Trust be reintroduced in the future, all such costs will be paid out of the Fund's Scheme Property and charged to capital.
+However, investors should note that should SDRT or a similar tax relating to dealings on units in authorised unit trusts be reintroduced in the future, all such costs will be paid out of the Trust's Scheme Property and charged to capital.